gabrieleangeletti/Deep-Learning-TensorFlow/index.rst

 Example usage::

-  python command_line/run_stacked_autoencoder_unsupervised.py --layers 512,256,128 --batch_size 25 --num_epochs 5 --verbose 1 --corr_type masking --corr_frac 0.0 --finetune_learning_rate 0.001 --finetune_num_epochs 25 --opt gradient_descent --learning_rate 0.05 --enc_act_func sigmoid --dec_act_func sigmoid --loss_func cross_entropy --finetune_act_func tanh --dropout 0.7
+  python command_line/run_stacked_autoencoder_unsupervised.py --layers 512,256,128 --batch_size 25 --num_epochs 5 --verbose 1 --corr_type masking --corr_frac 0.0 --finetune_learning_rate 0.0001 --finetune_num_epochs 25 --opt gradient_descent --learning_rate 0.05 --enc_act_func sigmoid --dec_act_func sigmoid --loss_func cross_entropy --finetune_act_func tanh --dropout 0.7

 This command trains a Stack of Denoising Autoencoders 784 <-> 512, 512 <-> 256, 256 <-> 128, and from there it constructs the Deep Autoencoder model.
 The final architecture of the model is 784 <-> 512, 512 <-> 256, 256 <-> 128, 128 <-> 256, 256 <-> 512, 512 <-> 784.
-If you want to get the reconstructions of the test set performed by the trained model you can add the option `--save_reconstructions /path/to/file.npy`.
+If you want to get the reconstructions of the test set performed by the trained model you can add the option ``--save_reconstructions /path/to/file.npy``.
-Like for the Stacked Denoising Autoencoder, you can get the layers output by calling `--save_layers_output /path/to/file`.
+Like for the Stacked Denoising Autoencoder, you can get the layers output by calling ``--save_layers_output /path/to/file``.
 The Deep Autoencoder accepts, in addition to train validation and test sets, reference sets.
 These are used as reference samples for the model.
 For example, if you want to reconstruct frontal faces from non-frontal faces, you can pass the non-frontal faces as train/valid/test set and the frontal faces as train/valid/test reference.
 If you don't pass reference sets, they will be set equal to the train/valid/test set.